gomorpheus/morpheus-docs/administration/tenants/configuring_multi_tenancy.rst

 To create a new user within the Tenant:

-.
-Click the :guilabel:`CREATE USER` button
-.
-From the New User wizard input the fields below.
+Click the :guilabel:`CREATE USER` button, then from the New User wizard input the fields below:

-* First Name of the user being created
+* First Name
-* Last Name of the user being created
+* Last Name
-* Username used to login
+* Username
-* Email address of the new user
+* Email
-* Role to be inherited by the user
+* Role
 * Password
-* Storage, Memory and CPU limits for this specific user, if any (0 is no limit)
+* Confirm Password

 .
 Click :guilabel:`Save Changes`.